AIVirtualDoctor/nft-lending-sdk-docs/index.md

 ```
 {% endcode %}

-Now, your can import required element and call it.
+Now, your can import the required element and call it.
 ```javascript
 import { NFTSafe, ...
 DEFAULT_CHAIN_NAME } from "@nftsafe/sdk";
 ```